awthomp/Persimmon/docs/src/introduction.md

 * General Data Cleaning/Wrangling.
-Although there is some data manipulation that is necesary and included on sklearn it is outside the scope of the project, Persimmon only works with clean data.
+Although there is some data manipulation that is necesary and included on sklearn it is outside the scope of the project, Whitewater only works with clean data.
 This is done because it is very hard to translate code-based data manipulation into a visual representation.
 * Data Visualization.
 Since this kind of work is very hard to represent without requiring explict coding on a case by case basis, as it is highly dependent on the characteristics of the data to visualize.
 * General Purpose Visual Programming.
-Since focusing on Machine Learning allows Persimmon to make assumptions about the possible programs that enable features such as type simplification (check type chapter) or removing explicit flow management (more on the literature review chapter).
+Since focusing on Machine Learning allows Whitewater to make assumptions about the possible programs that enable features such as type simplification (check type chapter) or removing explicit flow management (more on the literature review chapter).